 The ubiquitous coverage of AI in the mainstream news in recent years has sparked considerable skepticism among non-AI scientists about what AI can and cannot achieve, as well as the implications of increasingly sophisticated AI.
 The general populace is concerned that artificial intelligence (AI) will eliminate their jobs or, worse, take over the entire globe.
 Given the success of deep learning in some industrial applications, some believe that AI must now be solved, or at the very least advanced to the point where the industry can address all remaining challenges.
+Given the rapid expansion professionals/ Point persons in MDAs. (f).
+300 MCDAs trained on data protection.

-Given the rapid expansion of the AI business, there has been some debate about the government's active involvement in AI initiatives either as a regulator or promotion of research and development of AI.
+of the AI business, there has been some debate about the government's active involvement in AI initiatives either as a regulator or promotion of research and development of AI.

 Emerging technologies introduce a paradigm shift through the expansion and use of intelligent technologies.
-These are mainly represented by Al, IoT, Big Data, and Distributed Ledgers, amongst others (see Figure 5.1 for examples of emerging technologies).
+These are mainly represented by AI, IoT, Big Data, and Distributed Ledgers, amongst others (see Figure 5.1 for examples of emerging technologies).
 A dynamic ecosystem of government needs to be established, which creates and captures the added value represented through the 4th Industrial Revolution.